DimitraKatsoula/Moving-Average-Filter/README.md

-# Moving Average Filter – Python Code Examples
+# Moving Average Filter – Python and Matlab Code Examples

-This repository contains simple Python scripts that demonstrate how a **Moving Average Filter** works in signal processing.
+This repository contains simple Python and MatLab scripts that demonstrate how a **Moving Average Filter** works in signal processing.
 These scripts are ideal for beginners in physics, engineering, or data analysis who want to understand basic filtering techniques using NumPy and Matplotlib.

 ## What is a Moving Average Filter?
 A Moving Average Filter is a simple low-pass filter used to smooth noisy signals.
 It works by averaging a window of consecutive values in the input signal, effectively reducing high-frequency noise.